 - The Part B deductible for 2021 is $203.
 If you receive a Part B-covered service during the year you will pay all costs out-of-pocket until the Part B deductible is met.

 - Medicare Plan C and Plan F will pay your Part B deductible for you, but these plans are no longer available for newly eligible Medicare enrollees.
 (Plan G is the same as Plan F, except you pay the Part B deductible yourself.)

 2021 Medicare Part B Coinsurance:

-- After your Part B deductible is paid you pay 20 percent of all Medicare-approved cost for the Part B services.
+- After your Part B deductible is paid you pay 20 percent of all Medicare-approved costs for the Part B services.
 And, unlike Medicare Advantage coverage, there’s no maximum out-of-pocket limit.
 Fortunately, you can get a Medigap plan to cover some or all of the Part B coinsurance.

 - Your doctor may charge you up to 15% more for Part B services if they don’t accept Medicare An agreement by your doctor to be paid directly by Medicare, to accept the payment amount Medicare approves for the service, and not to bill you for any more than the Medicare deductible and coinsurance.... (some states impose a lower limit), however, Medigap Plan F and Plan G cover excess charges for you.

 Medigap (Medicare Supplements)

 - On average, you can expect to pay about $140 per month for a Medigap Plan G in 2021.
-But, it’s important to note that rates vary widely by location, age, gender, and your use of tobacco products.
+But, it’s important to note that rates vary widely by location, age, gender, and use of tobacco products.